ontio/ontology-ts-sdk/README.md

-<h1 align="center">TypeScript SDK For Ontology  </h1>
+<h1 align="center">TypeScript SDK For Ontology blockchain </h1>
 <h4 align="center">Version V0.6.0 </h4>

 ## Overview

-The project is an ontology official TypeScript SDK, which is a comprehensive SDK.
+The project is a comprehensive TypeScript library for the Ontology blockchain.
 Currently, it supports local wallet management, digital identity management, digital asset management,  deployment and envoke for Smart Contract .
 The future will also support more rich functions and applications .

 ## Getting started